Skip to Content

 ● Dead tread

-Signs of dead tire tread lack traction, especially on wet surface/grass, and poor traction on a dry surface.
-To determine whether your tires are good or bad, inset a coin into the groove or use a tread gauge.
+Signs of dead tire tread lack of traction, especially on wet surfaces/grass, and poor traction on dry surfaces.
+To determine whether your tires are good or bad, insert a coin into the groove or use a tread gauge.
 It is something you should do regularly before deciding whether to buy new tires or not.
 Also, the dead tread is likely to cause dry rot.
 But that’s something different.
 Causes of dead tire tread are things we also wanted to help you explore.
 They include:

-• Prolonged use: This is the main cause of dead tread.
-It is expected that after many years of use and mileage, treads become shallow, signaling reduced performance.
+• Prolonged use: This is the leading cause of dead tread.
+Threads are expected to become shallow after many years of use and mileage, signaling reduced performance.

 • Insufficient inflation: Another cause of tread wear is improper inflation of pressure.
-You will begin to notice tires losing their tread unevenly, something that is often unsightly.
+You will notice tires losing their tread unevenly, which is often unsightly.
 The catch here is that you should always ensure optimal inflation and distribution of pressure for even the spread of load.
-It also ensures an even and proper contact patch.
+It also provides an even and proper contact patch.

 • Misalignment of the tires: Improper tire alignment is another major cause of tread wear.
-When tires are properly aligned, adjusting their angles and contact patch accordingly, they retain tread for long.
+When tires are correctly aligned, adjusting their angles and contact patch accordingly, they retain tread for long.

 The danger with shallow tread is that your mower will lose traction and become slow.
 You don’t want to risk mowing grass in snowy or wet conditions with worn-out treads lest you risk a dangerous skid.